leo91000/graphile_worker_rs/docs/adr/0002-upstream-018-sync.md

 TTL and shutdown returns share a queue-owned pending-return buffer.
 Draining into this buffer happens before awaiting the database; cancellation or exhausted retries therefore retain the claims for a subsequent return.
-Only successful acknowledged return clears the buffer.
+Only a successfully acknowledged return clears the buffer.
 Pending returns are separate from jobs that handlers can consume because a failed response may follow a committed return.
 Consumers waiting for the cache lock also recheck the terminal Released state.